alex-dulac/py-scrobbler/README.md

 py-scrobbler is a tool for tracking and logging your music listening activity to Last.fm from Apple Music and Spotify.
 It is built using Python and leverages several modern technologies to provide a seamless experience.

 ## Features

-- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.8+ based on standard Python type hints.
+- **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python based on standard Python type hints.
 - **Uvicorn**: An ASGI server for running the FastAPI application.
 - **pylast**: A Python interface to Last.fm's API.
 - **applescript**: A Python library to run AppleScript commands, used to interact with the Apple Music application.
 - **spotipy**: A Python interface to Spotify's API.
-- **Loguru**: A library for logging, providing an easy and powerful logging experience.
 - **Textual**: A TUI (Text User Interface) framework for Python, used to create an interactive terminal interface.

 ## Getting Started